Eric Martin (American singer): Mr. Vocalist 1 and 2, solo touring

 In early 2008, Martin was approached, again, by Sony Japan to do a project wherein he would cover (translated) famous Japanese Ballads sung by women.
-The album, entitled Mr. Vocalist, was released in November 2008 and topped the charts of several cities in Japan; it was also the number-one seller in several online record stores.
-The album would include ballads such as "I Believe" by Ayaka, "Yuki no Hana" by Mika Nakashima, and "M" by Princess Princess.
+The album, entitled Mr. Vocalist, was released in November 2008.
+The album included ballads such as "I Believe" by Ayaka, "Yuki no Hana" by Mika Nakashima, and "M" by Princess Princess.

 Seeing the success of Mr. Vocalist, Sony Japan opted to follow it up with another one.
 Mr. Vocalist 2 was unique from the first because all the songs included in it were famous international ballads, and were voted in by fans either through the Internet or through mobile phone.
 Martin and Sony Japan lined up about 30 international ballads sung by women, such as "Hero" by Mariah Carey, "My Heart Will Go On" by Celine Dion and "Eternal Flame" by The Bangles.
 The top 12 songs were taken from the list and were covered by Eric and Sony Japan's team of top musicians.
-The resulting album was released on March 4, 2009, and topped the charts all over Japan at its debut.
+The resulting album was released on March 4, 2009, and topped the charts in Japan at its debut.
 For months, it continued to move along the top five albums in Japan.

-From 2007 to 2009, Martin toured all over Europe, South America, and India, with different local bands backing him up at each tour.
+From 2007 to 2009, Martin toured Europe, South America, and India, with different local bands backing him at each stop along the tour.